Hillman Curtis: Music

-Design career
+Design

 Curtis started studying art to design posters and fliers for his band.
 After the band broke up, Curtis now in his 30s started taking night classes on Photoshop.
 This led to a few part-time designing jobs, and eventually an entry-level job at Macromedia.
 Gradually, he went on to become a design director at Macromedia.
 While there in 1996 he designed the first web site using new technology, a browser plug-in Flash Player, which became a milestone in web designing.

 In 1997, Curtis founded hillmancurtis, Inc, a design firm based in New York city which focused on web design and later film production.
 Then in 2000, he published a how to guide, Flash Web Design, which sold over 100,000 copies and remains a standard text for online design.
 In all, he published four books on new media design which have sold over 150 thousand copies and been translated into 14 languages.
 He designed sites for Yahoo, Adobe Systems, Metropolitan Opera and others.